typelevel/Laika/docs/07-reference/07-migration-guide.md

 * `cursor.*` and `laika.*` are the only reserved namespaces, any other prefix can be freely chosen.

-If you upgrade from a version older than 0.12.0 it is also recommended to switch to the new [Directive Syntax] described below as this is a functional area that unfortunately does not emit any compiler warnings.
+If you upgrade from a version older than 0.12.0 it is also recommended to switch to the new directive syntax described below as this is a functional area that unfortunately does not emit any compiler warnings.